ayyappa1/tomcat-installation/README.md

 Now click on the ‘Server Status‘ tab, it will prompt you to enter user credentials, enter username and password that you’ve added above in the config file.

+# Changing Apache Tomcat Port
+If you want to run Tomcat on different port say 80 port.
+You will have to edit the ‘server.xml‘ file in ‘/opt/tomcat9/conf/‘.
+Before changing, port, make sure to stop the Tomcat server using.

+            /usr/local/tomcat9/bin/shutdown.sh
+            vi /usr/local/tomcat9/conf/server.xml ( change 8080 to 80)
+            /usr/local/tomcat9/bin/startup.sh

 https://www.tecmint.com/install-apache-tomcat-in-centos/